charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 ```
 ### Upgrading MetalLB (if used)

-Previous versions of the Charmed Kubernetes bundle adopted a two charm approach, deployed in a K8s model with the suggested name `metallb-system`.
+Previous versions of Charmed Kubernetes adopted a two charm approach for MetalLB.
+These were deployed in a K8s model with the suggested name `metallb-system`.
-The 1.28 release includes the charms for MetallLB have been updated into a single charm (`metallb`).
+MetallLB charms for release 1.28 and above have been refactored into a single charm (`metallb`).
 Updating is simply a matter of removing the old
-charms and model, creating a new Kubernetes Model and deploying the new charm.
+charms and model, creating a new Kubernetes model, and deploying the new charm.

 #### Upgrade steps

-First create a new model (call it whatever is preferred) so long as it is not named `metallb-system`, and deploy the charm into that model.
+First create a new model (call it whatever is preferred) so long as it is not named `metallb-system`, and deploy the charm:

 ```shell
 juju add-model juju-metallb
 juju deploy metallb --channel 1.29/stable --trust --config namespace=metallb-system-2
 ```

-Next, wait until the metallb charm is active/idle
+Next, wait until the metallb charm is active/idle:

 ```shell
 juju status -m juju-metallb --watch=1s